 But then we got the results back, and Sahir was a carrier for one disease, but not the same one(s) as me so we were in the clear.
 We counted our blessings twice that day.

-I wish I would have been mentally prepared for the time frame for results and if the likelihood was that I would be a carrier for at least one, we would have paid to get Sahir tested at the same time as me so we would both have results in 2.5 weeks vs 6 weeks.
+I wish I would have been mentally prepared for the time frame for results and if the likelihood was that I would be a carrier for at least one, we would have paid to get Sahir tested at the same time as me so we would both have resulted in 2.5 weeks vs 6 weeks.

 Now I know so I can share this information with you.

 Yes!
 I’ll share the details when I get back from my babymoon next week.
 I can’t wait to share!!

 They were over the moon!
 My sister screamed and ran to hug me and jump up and down.
 My brother-in-law gasped, and my mom just kept yelling “I don’t believe it!!”
 It was so special.

 With my husband’s family, they reacted so cutely.
 We gave them a cake with a topper and my two brothers figured it out first and their eyes got so wide and jaws dropped open.
 My father and mother-in-law immediately got up to hug me and started crying.
 Sahir recorded their reactions and I may share them with you guys.